≡ Menu

 This study indicates we need to add T cells to the general publics epidemiology and virology curriculum.
 T cells may soon become part of our testing, therapeutics and vaccines discussions.

-When it comes to managing the complexity of living during a pandemic, developing predictions based on our understanding of many impacting elements is essential.
+developing predictions based on our understanding of many impacting elements is essential.
 These predictions will become the foundation for our strategies to new manage the complexity of 2021.

 Image: Scanning electron micrograph of a human T lymphocyte (T cell) from a healthy donor’s immune system from National Institute of Allergy and Infectious Diseases/NIH.